symfony/symfony-docs/components/http_foundation/session_configuration.rst

 relatively high value, and the garbage collection ``gc_maxlifetime`` would be set to destroy sessions at whatever the desired idle period is.

-The other option is specifically checking if a session has expired after the session is started.
+The other option is specifically check if a session has expired after the session is started.
 The session can be destroyed as required.
 This method of processing can allow the expiry of sessions to be integrated into the user experience, for example, by displaying a message.